rphovley/node-api-gcae-gcsql-tenancy/README.md

 ## Testing
 - See [Jokes](#jokes) section
+- The `test` directory contains helper factory functions to create objects.
+A lowercase `car` returns an object, while uppercase `Car` inserts a `car` object into the database and returns an Objection Model.
+All factories are patterned after this.

 ## Knex | Objection
 - This project makes use of Knex and Objection for it's relation db needs.
 Objection is built on top of Knex.
 We utilize Knex for migrations and db connections and then Objection for Object modeling.